 Patients and their families need and want meaningful information about the price of their hospital care.
 “Price Transparency” is an effort to make the necessary information available and easy to understand to help consumers compare provider costs and anticipate their own expenses.

 McLeod Health is committed to sharing information that will help you make important decisions about your health care plans.
 Please contact our facility at 843-777-2955 for information about your bill or for an estimate of care that you may require, based on the specific services ordered by your doctor.
+You may also receive a patient cost estimate on an individualized basis through the McLeod Health Cost Estimator tool, click here to access the Cost Estimator.

 The information on this page is intended to meet the requirements of The Centers for Medicare & Medicaid Services final inpatient prospective payment system, or IPPS, rule (see pages 2135-2142) for federal fiscal year 2019.
 The IPPS rule contains a transparency provision that will be effective Jan.
 1, 2019.
 The prices included on this website may not reflect the most current charge items or charge amounts of this facility as additions and changes are frequently made to the listing.
 Therefore, these charges may not be representative of the charges you will receive on your bill for services provided by our facility.
 CMS requires that hospitals update the charge transparency data at least annually.
 This data was last updated 11/19/20.